MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 > [!NOTE]
-> Customer engagement apps (such as Dynamics 365 Sales and Dynamics 365 Customer Service) don't run in the Power Apps mobile app.
+> Customer engagement apps (such as Dynamics 365 Sales and Dynamics 365 Customer Service) don't run in Power Apps mobile.
 Instead, you use the Dynamics 365 for phones and tablets apps.
 More information: [User Guide for Dynamics 365 for phones and tablets](https://docs.microsoft.com/dynamics365/mobile-app/user-guide-mobile-app).

 In this topic, you'll learn how to get started and run a canvas app and a model-driven app on your mobile device